Empagliflozin/metformin (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Fast or troubled breathing, nausea, vomiting, stomach pain, severe weakness, tiredness
+- Fast or trouble breathing, nausea, vomiting, stomach pain, severe weakness, tiredness

 - Lightheadedness, dizziness, fainting